Seble Wongel

 Seble Wongel (died 4 December 1567) was Empress of Ethiopia through her marriage to Lebna Dengel.
-She is well-known as a key political and military figure during the Ethiopian–Adal war, as well as the reigns of her sons and grandson.
+She is well-known as a key political and military figure during the Ethiopian–Adal War, as well as the reigns of her sons and grandson.

 Name

 Seble Wongel is frequently confused with the 20th-century noblewoman, Sabla Wangel Hailu.
-To differentiate the two famous women, people sometimes refer to the earlier empress as Seble Wongel 'Teleq' (the great) or 'Kedamawit' (the first), while the modern figure is referred to with the suffixes Hailu, derived from her father's name, Dagmawit (the second), or Tinishi (the little).
+To differentiate the two famous women, people sometimes refer to the earlier empress as Seble Wongel "Teleq" (the great) or "Kedamawit" (the first), while the modern figure is referred to with the suffixes Hailu, derived from her father's name, Dagmawit (the second), or Tinishi (the little).

 Life

-Seble Wongel was born from the Jewish nobility of Semien and her mother was named Yodit which literally means 'Jewess' or 'Judith'.
+Seble Wongel was from the Beta Israel nobility of Semien. and her mother was named Yodit which literally means "Jewess" or "Judith".
 Chronicles written in the 16th century imply that she was neither a member of the traditional nobility nor any group integrated with the Christian kingdom under the authority of the Ethiopian Emperor, meaning that her marriage was a major dynastic and political alliance.
 By contrast with previous emperors, Seble Wongel was the only wife, which won Lebna Dengel praise from contemporary Christian writers.

 Popular tradition from the 18th century onwards holds that she came from Gojjam, though this association with the region may stem from the fact that she later settled there.
 The 20th-century record The Goggam Chronicle by Aleqa Tekle Iyesus suggests that Seble Wongel was a descendant of Ğara Šum from Enemay.
 While it is not clear if Seble Wongel actually came from Gojjam, it has been suggested that these later claims do not contradict 16th-century chronicles that record Seble Wongel as coming from outside the Ethiopian realm of direct control, as Gojjam enjoyed a high degree of autonomy at the time, and possibly not all of the area was Christian.

-The Queen was described as being "Very beautiful".